dAnastasiia/daily-hogwarts/README.md

 # Daily Hogwarts

 This is a simple, fun, and engaging app designed to immerse Harry Potter fans in the magic of the wizarding world through daily interactions.
 With spell-swiping, character trivia, and personalized house features, users can explore the wizarding world through an intuitive interface.
-This project is still under development, with mock data and several exciting features on the roadmap.
+While still under development, the project serves as a hands-on way to explore and practice app development skills with mock data and some exciting enhancements on the roadmap.

 ## App structure from schema to real life